 The pain of loss and trauma can be overwhelming

 The world can be a very scary place, and especially now with the coronavirus epidemic, people need to feel secure and safe.
-I am offering video therapy on SecureVideo, a HIPAA-secure platform, and for a limited time, this will be covered by most insurance companies.
+I am offering video therapy on SecureVideo, a HIPAA-secure platform.

 When something terrible happens to you, you might feel very alone and frightened.
 This could be losing a loved one, being hurt by someone else, having your life rearranged by chronic illness, or being bullied at school or work.